 The agency that administers the Medicaid Program in Florida is the Agency for Health Care Administration.
 In addition to processing claims, AHCA also conducts claims audits.

 Medicaid Integrity Contracts (MICs) are similar to RACs, but conduct audits of Medicaid claims.
 Although serving a similar function as the RACs, the procedures and requirements of the MICs are different.
 Although Audit MICs, unlike RACs, are not paid on a contingency fee basis, MICs are eligible for financial bonuses based on the effectiveness of their audits.
 MICs can review Medicaid claims as far back as permitted under the laws of the respective states that have paid the claims.
 The MICs also are not limited to a set number of claims for which they may request records and may request that records be produced in as little as two weeks.
 In the event that the provider disputes the overpayment assessed in the final audit report, the provider may exercise applicable appeal or adjudication rights.
-Unlike other CMS audit contractors, such as RACs and ZPICs, which must follow specific appeal processes set forth in federal regulations, providers’ appeal rights for MIC denials are determined by the laws of particular state program.
+Unlike other CMS audit contractors, such as RACs and ZPICs, which must follow specific appeal processes set forth in federal regulations, providers’ appeal rights for MIC denials are determined by the laws of a particular state program.

-The attorneys at Nicholson & Eastin, LLP represent and defend providers and suppliers in all types of Medicare, Medicaid and other third party payer audits, appeals and controversies.
+The attorneys at Nicholson & Eastin, LLP represent and defend providers and suppliers in all types of Medicare, Medicaid and other third-party payer audits, appeals, and controversies.
 We have the knowledge and experience to assist providers and suppliers in responding to audit requests in order to minimize the number of initial denials, as well as to successfully appeal any improperly denied claims.
 Please do not hesitate to contact us to discuss your particular situation.